ted00789/SimplifAI_2.0/src/content/blog/is-an-ai-receptionist-worth-it.md

 The solution is not “try harder to answer the phone.”

-The solution is to make sure **every call gets answered**, even when you cannot.
+The solution is to make sure every call gets answered, even when you cannot.

 That is what an AI receptionist does.